SiceloKayisa/SiceloKayisa/README.md

 ## 🚀 About Me

-I'm a final year Mathematical Statistics student at the University of Pretoria.
+I'm a Mathematical Statistics graduate from the University of Pretoria.

 I'm fascinated by the potential of data science to uncover hidden patterns,